This page provides an overview of partitioned table support in BigQuery.

 When you create ingestion-time partitioned tables, the partitions have the same schema definition as the table.
 If you need to load data into a partition with a schema that is not the same as the schema of the table, you must update the schema of the table before loading the data.
 Alternatively, you can use schema update options to update the schema of the table in a load job or query job.

-table is automatically delivered to the appropriate partition based on the date
+automatically delivered to the appropriate partition based on the date value

-When you create partitioned tables, two special partitions are created:
+When you create date/timestamp partitioned tables, two special partitions are created: